Alibaba Cloud NVMe disk and shared storage

 The key to high availability of business -- multiple mounts

 Multiple mounting allows a cloud disk to be mounted to multiple ECS instances at the same time (currently up to 16 are supported), and all instances can access the cloud disk read-write (Figure 6).
 Through multiple mounts, multiple nodes can share the same data, which can effectively reduce storage costs.
 When a single node fails, the business can quickly switch to a healthy node.
-This process does not require data replication, providing atomic capabilities for rapid recovery from failures.
-Highly available databases such as Oracle RAC and SAP HANA rely on this feature to achieve.
 It should be noted that shared storage provides data layer consistency and recovery capability.
 To achieve final business consistency, businesses may need to conduct additional processing, such as database log replay.

 With multiple mounts, can you rest easy?
 Multi mount is not everything.
 It has its own blind spot that cannot be solved: permission management.
 Usually, applications based on multiple mounts need to rely on the cluster management system to manage permissions, such as Linux Pacemaker.
 However, in some scenarios, permission management will fail, leading to serious problems.
 Recall the problem raised at the beginning of the article.
 Under the highly available architecture, the primary instance will switch to the standby instance after an exception occurs.
 If the primary instance is in a suspended state (such as network partition, hardware failure, and other scenarios), it will mistakenly think that it has write permission, so that it can write dirty data with the standby instance.
 How to avoid this risk?
 At this time, it's IO Fencing's turn.